vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 2. Fill out Table 1.1 for the missing decades between 1940 and 2000.

 13
 Was the exercise pointless, since the math leads to absurdity?
 Is the math wrong?
-No- it's immensely valuable to learn that our assumption of continued growth (and ap- plication of the corresponding correct math) fails to make sense, ultimately.
+Noit's immensely valuable to learn that our assumption of continued growth (and application of the corresponding correct math) fails to make sense, ultimately.
 The logical conclusion is that growth cannot continue indefinitely.
 Note that a deviation from the assumed steady 2.3% growth rate changes all the numbers, and therein may lie the solution: ramp down growth!
 A number of these issues will be addressed in subsequent chapters.